Children Left Behind

 “ADHD is not a privileged disability,” said Paul Morgan, Ph.D., professor of education and director of the Center for Educational Disparities Research, at Pennsylvania State University.
 “We don’t want a situation where ADHD is a condition for wealthy white families.
 We want to be helping children who have disabilities, regardless of their race or ethnicity.
 But what we’re finding is consistent evidence that white and English-speaking children are more likely to be identified — and that’s an inequity.”

 The reasons for these disparities are complex, experts say, and correcting them will involve a multi-pronged approach that will most likely take decades — if not longer — to fully implement.
 But the ramifications of ignoring the problem are more severe.
 Properly diagnosed and treated ADHD can change the arc of a person’s life, helping her manage everything from schoolwork to relationships to career — critical areas where people of color often face already-strong disadvantages.
-Undiagnosed ADHD, on the other hand — particularly its high association with risky behavior, drug use, and depression — can be deadly.
+Undiagnosed ADHD, on the other hand — particularly its high association with risky behavior, drug use, and mood disorder — can be deadly.

 The Case for Underdiagnosis